Fastdruid/ReCDTV/Connectors/CN9.md

 Note that 42 pins are listed, this is because two pins (41 & 42) are not used/connected.

-The CDTV CDROM interface is a modified Panasonic MKE (Matsushita Kotobuki Electronics), where this differs from the "Sound Blaster" PC drives is that the CDTV interface also bundles CD audio into the connector.
+The CDTV CDROM interface is reportedly a modified Panasonic MKE (Matsushita Kotobuki Electronics) interface, where this differs from the "Sound Blaster" PC drives is that the CDTV interface also bundles CD audio into the connector.
+This also differs from the A570.

 ## General Notes

 A lot of the A570 stuff is somewhat dubious as I can hardly read the schematics!
-Take pin numbers with a pinch of salt.
+Take any pin numbers with a pinch of salt.

 ## Pinout [I/O] (Guessed description)